techcomm23/Food101_EfficientNetB0/README.md

 We will enable mixed precision.
 Although it’s not supported in this case, we will benefit from memory utilization improvements because we’ve changed the policy to "mixed_float16".
 We’ll explore layers that was impacted by this policy change.

 * [x] **Transfer Learning**:
 First, we'll use EfficientNet to build a feature extraction model.
-Then we will build a fine-tuned model.
+Then we will build a fine-tuning model.
 Since we have sufficient number of images (750 images) per class, our fine-tuning strategy will be to unfreeze the whole base model.
 Then we’ll train both the head and baseline using food-101 dataset.

  * [x] **Evaluation- Tensorboard**:
 To use Tensorboard to visualize accuracy plot to compare feature extraction vs fine-tuning models

 * [x] **Evaluation- Confusion Matrix**:
 To plot confusion matrix